zhilyaev/werf/docs/_includes/cli/werf_build_and_publish.md

             :local or $WERF_STAGES_STORAGE if set).
 The same lock address should be specified for
             all werf processes that work with a single stages storage. :local address allows only
             execution of werf processes from a single host.
-      --tag-custom=[]:
+      --tag-by-signatures=false:
+            Use signature tagging strategy and tag each image by the corresponding signature of
+            last image stage (option can be enabled by specifying $WERF_TAG_BY_SIGNATURES=true) --tag-custom=[]:
             Use custom tagging strategy and tag by the specified arbitrary tags.
             Option can be used multiple times to produce multiple images with the specified tags.